deffer/authz-page/README.md

 over as.properties from home folders.
 When building application, ensure all properties in application.properties are commented.

 Another note.
 Logging configuration must go into `application.properties` because for some reason if its in the additional properties (`as.properties`) it is ignored.

+## Building rpm

+Following general instructions on how to package an app as rpm [here](https://wiki.auckland.ac.nz/display/GroupApps/Packaging+app+as+rpm), place `authserver.spec` (which can be found in `deploy` folder) into `rpmbuild/SPECS` folder on your build server.
+Run

+    rpmbuild -ba -D "version 0.0.8" ./SPECS/authserver.spec

+This will download the specified version of the jar from Nexus and package it as rpm.

+## Installing and running rpm

+Without uploading to ooa-apps-dev repo (because its usually not available), copy onto VM and install using yum

+    sudo yum localinstall authserver-0.0.8-1.noarch.rpm

+All further upgrades to Auth Server can be done by simply copying new jar version into `/usr/share/authserver`.
+Logs can be found in `/var/log/authserver` and properties in `/etc/authserver/`.

+The application is installed as systemd service, to restart

+    sudo systemctl restart authserver

+To change JVM properties or any other details of jar execution, look in the `/opt/authserver/authserver.initd`